gabriel-dahan/dpy-cooldowns/README.md

 ```

 ## Working with Cogs
-You have to import the psql.Cooldown(...) variable from the file you instancied it.
+You have to import the `psql.Cooldown()` variable from the file you instancied it.
 ```python
 from discord.ext import commands from <py_path> import cooldown